Churn Rate Benchmarks for B2B SaaS Companies [Updated for Q2 2024]

 Source: KeyBanc 2022 Private SaaS Company Survey

-While retention and churn have stabilized somewhat throughout the summer of 2023, they continue to remain both stubbornly high and a drain on MRR.
+While retention and churn have stabilized somewhat in 2024, they continue to remain both stubbornly high and a drain on MRR.

 As we see it, an annual churn rate of about 5% or less will be needed to maintain sustainable growth.
 This figure seems to be a generally agreed upon benchmark, according to reports from Forbes and Gong